DebasisPaul/CsharpFundamentalsForBeginners-8HourCourse/README.md

 C# is a powerful and widely used programming language that you can use to make websites, games, mobile apps, desktop apps and more with .NET.
-In this video, Bob Tabor shows you the tools, how to write code, debug features, explore customizations, and more.
+In this video, Debasis Paul shows you the tools, how to write code, debug features, explore customizations, and more.